 If you’re new to cycling, you may not be aware of the legal requirements for cycling in the dark.
-You are legally required to have a front an rear light on your bike when travelling in the dark.
-You can read more about cycle safety over winter in our blog.
-(Click here).
+You are legally required to have a front and rear light on your bike when travelling in the dark.
+You can read more about cycle safety over winter in our Be Safe Be Seen blog here.

 Know what you’re looking for?
 Shop Bike Lights

-Unsurprisingly, your bike will attract much more mud and dirt over winter.
+Unsurprisingly, your bike will attract much more mud and dirt over the winter season.
 Get into a habit of wiping your bike down after each ride to take the surface mud away.
 This will prevent the mud, grit and salt drying on your bike components and causing damage.

 If you plan to ride your bike often over winter, then make sure you schedule in a deeper clean every couple of weeks to really clean your drivetrain to help prolong it’s life.